 This template function is available only if the convertfuncs module has been loaded.

 By default, syslog-ng OSE loads every available module.
+For details, see Section 5.7.1, Loading modules (p.
+48)

 length

 '''

 $(length "<macro>")

 '''

 Description: Returns the length of the macro in characters, for example, the length of the message.
 For example, the following filter selects messages that are shorter than 16 characters: